Advance Dining Reservations FAQ

 What’s the smoking policy at WDW restaurants?

-All Walt Disney World restaurants (and Parks) are non-smoking.
-Consult your guide maps for smoking areas (or inquire at Resorts).
+All Walt Disney World restaurants (and parks) are non-smoking.
+Consult your guide maps for smoking areas (or inquire at hotels).

 How will the restaurant tell me my table is ready?